Sign up Log in

 Annual gift tax exclusion

-The annual gift tax exclusion for 2022 is $16,000.
-This means any gifts with a fair market value of $16,000 or less are not taxable.
-However, any gifts with a fair market value over $16,000 are taxable at the gift tax rate.
+The annual gift tax exclusion for 2026 is $19,000 per recipient (unchanged from 2025).
+This means any gifts with a fair market value of $19,000 or less are not taxable.
+However, any gifts with a fair market value exceeding $19,000 are subject to the gift tax.

 Want to get your gift in before the end of the calendar year?